eswarsaikiran15/Data_analyst_daily_practice/My_Sql/My-Sql_Notes.md

 - `SET @var` = session variable (outside proc)
 - `DELIMITER //` = needed so `;` inside proc doesn't end it prematurely

+### 🎯 Interview Q&A

+> **Q: What is a Stored Procedure and what are its advantages?**
+> **A:** A **Stored Procedure** is a named, pre-compiled block of SQL (and procedural logic) stored on the server.
+Advantages: (1) **Performance** — compiled and cached on first execution, reducing parse/compile overhead on subsequent calls; (2) **Reduced network traffic** — instead of sending multiple SQL statements from the application, one `CALL` executes all the logic server-side; (3) **Code reuse** — business logic is defined once in the database and shared across all applications; (4) **Security** — users can be granted `EXECUTE` permission without direct table access.
+Disadvantages: harder to version-control, debug, and test than application code.

+> **Q: What is the difference between IN, OUT, and INOUT parameters?**
+> **A:** `IN` (default) is an **input-only** parameter — the caller passes a value that the procedure can read but changes inside the procedure don't affect the caller's variable. `OUT` is an **output-only** parameter — the procedure writes a result into it which the caller reads after execution; the procedure cannot read its initial value. `INOUT` is both — the caller passes a value the procedure can read and modify, and the modified value is returned to the caller.
+Example: a procedure that takes a salary `INOUT`, applies a raise percentage, and sets the result back.

+> **Q: What is the difference between a Stored Procedure and a User-Defined Function?**
+> **A:** The key difference is **return behavior and usage context**.
+A **Function** returns exactly one value and can be used inside SQL expressions (`SELECT`, `WHERE`, `ORDER BY`).
+A **Stored Procedure** doesn't return a value directly — it can have `OUT` parameters and/or return result sets, and is called with `CALL`.
+Functions must be `DETERMINISTIC` or declare side-effect behavior; procedures are more flexible.
+You cannot call a procedure inside a `SELECT`, but you can call a function there.

 ---

 ## 22. Functions (User-Defined)